chartjs/Chart.js/docs/samples/advanced/data-decimation.md

 # Data Decimation

-This example shows how to use the built-in data decimation to reduce the number of points drawn on the graph to improve performance.
+This example shows how to use the built-in data decimation to reduce the number of points drawn on the graph for improved performance.

 ```js chart-editor
 // <block:actions:3>